This page describes how to configure fallback fonts, why they are necessary, and when they get used.

 If a TrueType font (not an AFM font) is missing a character needed to render the document, such as a special symbol or emoji, you can have Asciidoctor PDF look for the character in a fallback font.

-You only need to specify a single fallback font, typically one that provides a full set of symbols.
-If the character isn’t found in the fallback font, it will mostly likely be replaced by a box (i.e., the notdef glyph), which is guaranteed if you’re using the bundled fallback font.
+While multiple fallback fonts are supported, you only need to specify a single fallback font, typically one that provides a full set of symbols.
+If the character isn’t found in a fallback font, it will (mostly likely) be replaced by a box (i.e., the notdef glyph).
+This behavior is guaranteed if you’re using the bundled fallback font.

 When defining the fallback font, you must specify all four variants (